bazingaedward/ai-web/README.md

 - pnpm (v8.0.0 or higher)

 ## Installation
-To get started with Beaver.AI, follow these steps:
+To get started with Sharkbook, follow these steps:
 1. Clone the repository:
    ```bash
    git clone xxx